0c3x/0c3x/README.md

-HI, 1'M LU4N!
+H̷i̷,̷ ̴I̸'̵m̷ ̵L̸u̴a̴n̵

-projects in use are not published
+Projects in use are not published.
+Open-source projects are available.